nickhumanitec/humanitec-terraform-cloud-driver/Readme.md

 ### TODO
 * Automated and Manual Approvals, with VCS driven workflow vs API (and async API upload)
+* Generalize for GitHub enterprise, GitLab and other VCS
 * Schema Validation
 * Tag workspaces
 * Terraform Cloud API Backoff and retry